-Table 4-1 shows water use in 2016-2020 by use type (referred to as "sector" in CWC § 10631).
+Table 4-1 shows water use in 2016-2020 by use type (referred to as "sector" in CWC §10631).
 Water use has been decreasing in the District since the mid-2000s.
 Several factors have contributed to this reduction.
-First, two-thirds of the District's residential customers were unmetered in 2000.
-The District has transitioned these customers to metered water service.
-A study completed by San Jose State University found that after six months of metering, previously unmetered households in the District reduced their water use by an average of 13 percent.
-Second, California Water Service Company (Cal Water) implemented conservation pricing starting in 2009, supplying stronger financial incentives to use water efficiently.
-Third, starting around 2012, Cal Water tripled the level of expenditure on conservation programs aimed at helping customers use water more efficiently.
-Fourth, appliance efficiency standards and plumbing codes have contributed to significant improvement over time in the average water use efficiency of the installed base of appliances and plumbing fixtures.
-For example, a new toilet uses roughly one-third the amount of water as a toilet manufactured in the 1980s while a new clothes washer uses about half the amount of water as an older washer.
-Water use in 2020 was 27 percent below its 2008 peak, despite steady population growth during this period.
+First, California Water Service Company (Cal Water) implemented conservation pricing starting in 2009, supplying stronger financial incentives to use water efficiently.
+Second, starting around 2012, Cal Water tripled the level of expenditure on conservation programs aimed at helping customers use water more efficiently.
+Third, appliance efficiency standards and plumbing codes have contributed to significant improvement over time in the average water use efficiency of the installed base of appliances and plumbing fixtures.
+For example, a new toilet uses roughly one-third the amount of water as a toilet manufactured in the 1980s while a new clothes washer uses about half the amount of water as an older washer.13 Per capita water use in 2020 was 36 percent below its peak in the early 2000s.